theworldisnotflat/shriveling_world/templates/blog/content/create_dataset.md

 According to the data model, _Shriveling world_ datasets are composed of five files:
 1. cities
-2. populations
+2. population
-3. transport modes
+3. transport network
-4. transport mode speed
+4. transport modes
-5. network
+5. transport mode speed

 The files describe a __graph__ modelling a transport network between cities with __speed__ as a key parameter.